punica-box/seek-fraud-box/README.md

 # seek-fraud-box
-A box came from TC SHENZHEN Hackathon 2018
+A box came from TC SHENZHEN Hackathon 2018.
+This box is contributed by [Emil](https://github.com/emil-balashov).